 The costs of using solicitors are usually paid for once all assets are administered and debts paid so there is usually little or no upfront costs and it is worth noting that the fees will often depend on how complex the estate is and of course the amount involved as in many cases a percentage is charged.
 Other variables based on fixed fees are also possible – we offer various options.

-For more advice or information about wills and probate, please do get in touch for a free discussion or go to our probate page.
+For more advice or information about probate, please do get in touch for a free discussion or go to our probate page.

 Haven't found what you need yet?